Ashok0/EnderalVREssentials-Nightly/README.md

 13. Copy the contents of \Game Folder Files\ to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR
 14. Launch Mod Organizer 2.
 15. Configure your mod loadout:
 	* Disable "Dear Diary VR" if you prefer to use the vanilla SkyUI menu.
+(Dear Diary must be disabled to use SkyUI's new Highlight and Search features)
 	* Disable "Smaller HUD for VR Larger Text Patch" if you wish to decrease the size of the in-game text.
 	* Enable "VRIK Rift-Index-WMR Controller Bindings" if using the Rift, Valve Index, or WMR headset.
 	* Enable "High Poly Project" for higher polygon objects.
 Improves visuals but may cause minor graphical glitches.